 Sant Miquel church

-Everything seems to indicate that, in the year 1006, the Romanesque church of Sant Miquel had already been consecrated, although there are no documents to verify this.
+Everything seems to indicate that, in the year 1006, the Romanesque church of Sant Miquel was already consecrated, although there are no documents to verify this.
 If this were true, construction of the church would have begun during the previous nine years.
+The church is built under a large cave